davybrion/companysite-dotnet/content/blog/2011-07-review-of-my-nhibernate-course.md

-Sorry for the shameful promotion, but you would do it too ;). <a href="http://twitter.com/#!/bartdeleye" target="_blank">Bart Deleye</a> was kind enough to write a review of my <a href="http://thatextramile.be/training/nhibernate">NHibernate course</a> which i'd like to share here:
+Sorry for the shameful promotion, but you would do it too ;). <a href="http://twitter.com/#!/bartdeleye" target="_blank">Bart Deleye</a> was kind enough to write a review of my <a href="http://thatextramile.be/training/nhibernate">NHibernate course</a> which I'd like to share here:

 *Davy's NHibernate course is an excellent cocktail based on ingredients like expertise, high quality content, hands-on labs and best practices.*